ADETOLAR01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints “Hello, World” new line standard output
+script that displays a confused smiley